nssteinbrenner/dart/README.md

 # Dart

-Dart is a Neovim plugin designed to create an alternative to marks that allows you to navigate within files in a manner similar to how you navigate files with ThePrimeagen's [Harpoon](https://github.com/ThePrimeagen/harpoon/tree/harpoon2).
+Dart is a Neovim plugin designed to create an alternative to marks that allows you to navigate within files in a manner similar to how you navigate files themselves with ThePrimeagen's [Harpoon](https://github.com/ThePrimeagen/harpoon/tree/harpoon2).

 I thought marks were a good idea, but I didn't like the mental overhead of trying to think of which button to put the mark on as I placed it, and keeping track of where all the marks were in the file.